MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 export default App
 ```

-Run `npm run dev` to view the wallet list and select a wallet to connect to.
+Run the dapp to view the wallet list and select a wallet to connect to.
-The final state of the dapp when connected to a MetaMask wallet will look similar to the following:
+The final state of the dapp when connected to MetaMask looks like the following:

 ![Final view of dapp](../assets/tutorials/react-dapp/react-tutorial-02-final-preview.png)

-### 9. Test the dapp features
+### 10. Test the dapp features

 You can conduct user tests to evaluate the functionality and features demonstrated in this tutorial: